MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ## Adaptive behavior

-By default, the navigation view automatically changes its display mode based on the amount of screen space available to it.
+By default, the NavigationView automatically changes its display mode based on the amount of screen space available to it.
 The [CompactModeThresholdWidth](/uwp/api/windows.ui.xaml.controls.navigationview.compactmodethresholdwidth) and [ExpandedModeThresholdWidth](/uwp/api/windows.ui.xaml.controls.navigationview.expandedmodethresholdwidth) properties specify the breakpoints at which the display mode changes.
 You can modify these values to customize the adaptive display mode behavior.

 ### Default